 Students learn best when they know they're safe.

 Keeping students safe is our most important job.
 So, we collaborate with city, county, state, and national safety officials on national best practices.
 In addition to our central office staff and our incredible ACSC Police Department, we employ 12 certified Indiana School Safety Specialists who are trained to lead the development and implementation of school safety practices within our schools.
-For the 2021-22 school year, we have 20 people on our staff who have completed School Safety Specialist training.
+We have 20 people on our staff who have completed School Safety Specialist training.